|Do You Really

 usually sufficient.
 Puppies will require a potty break in the middle of the day.
 Bullmastiffs also like to have some quality

 time with their owners just hanging-out.
-If you work long hours or are frequently gone, then maybe a fish would be a
+If you work long hours or are frequently gone, then maybe a cat would be a better

 Do you have the time, patience, and money to invest in socializing and training?

 Socialization and obedience training are vital components to raising a Bullmastiff.
-This is a dominant, and sometimes
+This is an intelligent yet sometimes

-strange dogs while still young, you are likely to end up with a dangerous dog.
-The puppy should be taken to classes, as
+situations while still young, you are likely to end up with a fearful and perhaps dangerous dog.
+The puppy should be taken

 Do you plan on going to the dog park or letting your dog play with your friends dogs?